gandersen101/spaczz/examples/fuzzy_matching_tweaks.md

 With short enough patterns (less than 5-6 or so characters long) fuzzy matching becomes less useful.
 Using the default fuzzy matching settings "Chad" matches with "had" with a ratio of 75 and there isn't a ratio between that and an 100% match.
 Setting a `min_r2` of say `95` with these short patterns is effectively setting it to `100`.
 Therefore, short patterns are probably better used with spaCy's `EntityRuler` for it's far superior speed.

-Another way to frame this is that spaczz, and basic fuzzy matching in general, is not an effective tool for performing fine-grained and context-aware spell checking.
-This would be an awesome feature, but is beyond the current scope of spaczz.

 ```python
 raw_patterns = srsly.read_json(path / "patterns/raw_countries.json")